 Hopefully, by now, your company is one of the 91% of B2Bs and 86% of B2Cs that are currently using content marketing.
 With increasing budgets in content marketing, it’s important to always be optimizing your content marketing budget spend and looking for new ideas to maximize positive ROI.
 However, it is a sad fact that as many as 1 in 4 marketers aren’t measuring their content marketing ROI and their content marketing efforts are not living up to their potential.
 For that reason, I’ve compiled what I feel to be the most important content marketing statistics that should inform your content strategies.

 I am not going to flood you with all of the statistics you can find on the Internet.
 I am going to present the most compelling and relevant data to you and go into the details to help you decide if it’s the piece of information that you need or not to create quality content and improve your business’ conversion rate.

-So, with all that being said, let’s dive into the top content marketing statistics that I have curated just for you.
+So, with all that being said, let’s dive into the top content marketing ROI statistics that I have curated just for you.